praveen686/ATAR/need_integration_or_further_dev/Dev_Modules/Triple_Barrier_Meta_Label/readme.md

 financial data, remedying the limitations of the fixed-time horizon method.
 This harmonious collaboration leads to more precise predictions and more informed decision-making in the realm of financial markets.

-# Short-Tutorial: Triple Barrier Meta Labeling Pipeline
+# Short-Tutorial: Triple Barrier Meta Labeling Pipeline ( *local not on aws endpoint* )

 In this tutorial, we will build a Triple Barrier Meta Labeling pipeline using the provided functions.
 This pipeline will take in a dataframe of historical data and return a labeled dataframe with features, primary model labels,